 - Labor Conditions Applications: This data comes from the Department of Labor, which maintains company-level data on each H-1B visa filing.
-These applications include information on company names, individual titles, standard occupational classifications, location, and salaries, among other worker characteristics. - Online Jobs Postings: This data comes from a labor market intelligence data provider that aggregates job postings data from sites like Indeed.
-It includes information on company names, job titles, descriptions of role responsibilities, location, and salary ranges, among other worker characteristics. - Levels.fyi: This data is crowdsourced by workers at mostly technology companies and includes information on company names, job titles, tenure, location, and highly disaggregated compensation, among other worker characteristics.
+These applications include information on company names, individual titles, standard occupational classifications, location, and salaries, among other worker characteristics. - Online Job Postings: This data comes from a labor market intelligence data provider that aggregates job postings data from sites like Indeed.
+It includes information on company names, job titles, descriptions of role responsibilities, location, and salary ranges, among other worker characteristics. - Crowdsourced Data: The model also uses data from crowdsourced sources such as Levels.fyi and Glassdoor.
+This data is reported by workers themselves and includes information on company names, job titles, tenure, location, and highly disaggregated compensation, among other worker characteristics.

-Because data on work hours is not available in any of these data sets, the Salary Model assumes that all workers are full-time - that is, they work for 40 hours per week over 52 weeks per year.
+Because data on work hours is not available in any of these datasets, the Salary Model predicts an annual salary, assuming that all workers are full-time - that is, they work for 40 hours per week over 52 weeks per year.

-Each raw salary or wage data set has a different nomenclature for companies and workers characteristics, so Revelio Labs undertakes a significant cleaning and standardization process prior to building the training models.
-In this step, every possible reference to a given company or its subsidiary (such as ticker or stock symbol, name, short name, or acronym) are mapped to a unique company identifier, and occupations and seniority levels are categorized into Revelio Labs' custom taxonomy for consistency across datasets.
+Each raw salary or wage dataset has a different nomenclature for companies' and workers' characteristics, so Revelio Labs undertakes a significant cleaning and standardization process prior to building the training models.
+In this step, every reference to a given company or its subsidiary (such as ticker or stock symbol, name, short name, or acronym) are mapped to a unique company identifier, and occupations and seniority levels are categorized into Revelio Labs' custom taxonomy for consistency across datasets.

 Once the raw data is cleaned and standardized, Revelio Labs selects specific algorithms to train, which are picked to best match the attributes of the raw data.
-Writ large, probabilistic tree-based models are the best fit for salary and wage data since they set up a series of if-then rules (or "decisions") to make either numerical (regression) or categorical (classification) predictions.
+Writ large, probabilistic tree-based models are the best fit for salary and wage data to make either numerical (regression) or categorical (classification) predictions.

-Here's how tree-based modeling works in the context of the Revelio Salary Model:
+Here is how tree-based modeling works in the context of the Revelio Salary Model:

-- 1. The raw data from the Labor Condition Applications, online job postings, and Levels.fyi are fed into their respective training models.
-Both the Labor Conditions Applications and Level.fyi data are used to train Bayesian Additive Regression Trees (BART model), while the online job postings data trains an Extreme Gradient Boosted Tree (XGBoost model). - 2.
-In a method known as ensembling, the decision tree algorithm goes through covariates (worker characteristics like title, seniority, and tenure, among others) and splits them into leaves based on which cutoffs maximize the difference in outcomes in this case, different salaries. - 3.
+- 1. The raw data from the Labor Condition Applications, online job postings, Levels.fyi and Glassdoor salaries are fed into their respective training models.
+The Labor Conditions Applications, Level.fyi, and Glassdoor data are used to train Bayesian Additive Regression Trees (BART model), while the online job postings data trains an Extreme Gradient Boosted Tree (XGBoost model). - 2.
+The decision tree algorithm goes through covariates (worker characteristics like title, seniority, and tenure, among others) and splits them into leaves based on which cutoffs maximize the difference in outcomes in this case, salaries. - 3.
 Each decision tree yields a salary prediction, which is generated by averaging all the values within a given leaf.
 Independently, however, these predictions are weak because they may focus on a singular worker characteristic. - 4.
 To strengthen the salary prediction, the ensemble method combines the predictions across all decision trees either by taking a weighted or unweighted mean, depending on what type of model is being trained. - 5.
 At this point, the decision tree can then be used to predict a salary (or salary distribution including medians, means, and quantiles) for a "new" or hypothetical observation (worker) at a given company.

-While the Revelio Salary Model is significantly more complex, the following illustrations provide a hyper-simplified visual explanation of how a tree-based model could be used to predict the wage of a mid-level cashier with less than five years of experience at the fictional company ACME.
+While the Revelio Salary Model is significantly more complex, the following illustrations provide a hyper-simplified visual explanation of how a tree-based model could be used to predict the wage of a mid-level cashier with five or less years of experience at the fictional company, ACME.
 Suppose the training data for the model includes seven workers at ACME, their characteristics by occupation, seniority level, and tenure, and their hourly wages: